 Keep it Simple:

 Whether your tool is a notepad or the sleekest collaborative management software, list the tasks, responsibilities, target dates, priorities, and status.
 The ability to visualize the tasks that are best for each individual can only increase everyone’s success.
 However, an over documented project plan is not proven to achieve top results.
 Success should not be judged by the number of steps the process takes nor the number of tasks on a project plan.
 A simple process to achieve the end goal will always be a winner!

 Deploying technology like Seal Software is great, but if you start the project without keeping the end in mind, your project will go off the rails quickly.
 If you don’t know where you are going, how will you know when you get there?
 And more importantly, will your client want to work with you again?
-This simple axiom fuels our work ethic and ensures that we execute time and time again.
+This simple axiom fuels our work ethic and ensures that we execute on service delivery time and time again.